leyhline/django-epubeditor/README.md

 * Python 3.12+ (because I want to use `Path.walk` fron [pathlib](https://docs.python.org/3.12/library/pathlib.html#pathlib.Path.walk))
 * Django 5
+* Java 1.8 (for `epubcheck-server.jar` which I just put into the repo)

 When self-hosting, update the text inside `templates/epubeditor/about.html`.
 I disabled logging but if your server configuration is different, this should be written down somewhere.
 Of course, you are not allowed to change the license.

+When uploading EPUBs, they are first checked against the official [epubcheck](https://github.com/w3c/epubcheck/) tool.
+You need to start this first by either `java -jar epubcheck-server.jar` or by `python manage.py runepubcheck`.

 ## Technical Rationale